YanivDoron/Accelerating-Matrix-Multiplication-/2_Naive_GPU_Imp/README.md

 ### 📌 Summary

 This implementation highlights the **inherent strength of the GPU architecture**, showing that substantial performance gains can be achieved even before applying advanced memory or scheduling optimizations.
+It enabled us to evaluate the impact of further GPU optimizations such as:

+- Shared memory tiling
+- Register tiling
+- Thread cooperation within warps
+- Kernel streaming with multiple CUDA streams